 Have you ever wondered what it’s like in the K4/K5 world at LCS?
 If so, consider this your invitation to learn about this very special place.
 Of course, you are always welcome to observe our program in action!

-“Special” is a great word to describe the Early Childhood experience at LCS.
+“Memorable” is a great word to describe the Early Childhood experience at LCS.
 Children enjoy exciting centers, field trips, Grandparent’s Day, special holiday events, Olympics, musicals, piano recitals and much more.
 But this barely scratches the surface of the fun our little ones have – all while learning as they are “playing.”

 When your K4/K5 child joins the LCS family, he or she will live, laugh, love and learn.
 Lakeland Christian’s Early Childhood program is developmentally appropriate, which encourages children to grow and mature naturally in every area of life.
 By the end of the K4 year, the goal is for each child to be prepared socially, emotionally and academically for K5.
 Each child is considered as an individual, and the faculty meets each where he or she is.

 LCS Early Childhood faculty members are passionate about their work with the youngest children on campus.
 These teachers live for the Lord and serve at LCS because they really want to be here!
 Their love for the Lord overflows as they intentionally model that attribute for the students.

 Even at this youngest level, the faculty teaches each subject and activity in the light of God’s Word.
 The teachers do an amazing job of applying the Scriptures to the young lives in their care.

 If you have any questions about our Early Childhood program, feel free to contact Mrs. Luci O’Byrne, Elementary Principal, at email@example.com or by calling (863) 688-2771.

 Mrs. Missy Green – Teacher